Professional Ethics and Standards in Sport and Exercise Psychology

 - Psychological assessment and testing

-- Financial concerns in practice, business: Marketing your services
+- Financial concerns in practice and business: Marketing your services

 - Obligations to clients and protecting sensitive information: Confidentiality and privacy